43 Group: Relationship with other organisations

-The 43 Group was viewed by established Jewish organisations, such as the Board of Deputies of British Jews, as a competitor.
-The Board of Deputies of British Jews also worried that the 43 Group's activities could damage the Jewish community's reputation, especially in light of the terrorist acts and guerrilla warfare carried out by militant Zionist groups such as the Irgun in British Mandate Palestine.
+The 43 Group was viewed by established Jewish organisations, such as the Board of Deputies of British Jews, as counterproductive.
+The Board of Deputies of British Jews worried that the 43 Group's activities could damage the Jewish community's reputation, especially in light of the terrorist acts and guerrilla warfare carried out by militant Zionist groups such as the Irgun in British Mandate Palestine.
+However it also had prominent supporters, both political and social.
+Left-wing Labour MPs such as D. N. Pritt, John Platt-Mills, and Woodrow Wyatt were keen supporters, while entertainment giants Jack Solomon and Bud Flanagan regularly donated significant sums to the organisation.

 However, the 43 Group never sought to replace the more traditional groups who preferred debate and discussion, but who had failed to stop the BUF, partly due to the non-cooperation of the then Home Secretary, James Chuter Ede.
-Rather, 43 Group sought to prevent the Union Movement mobilising and gathering support, remembering that the Nazi party had gained prominence in a similar fashion as the Brownshirts on the streets of post-World War I Germany.
+Rather, 43 Group sought to prevent the Union Movement mobilising and gathering support, remembering that the Nazi Party had gained prominence in a similar fashion as the Brownshirts on the streets of post-World War I Germany.

 Dissolution and impact

-The 43 Group was voluntarily disbanded on 4 June 1950, as its members considered that the immediate threat had passed.
-Although Mosley's Union Movement remained active throughout the 1950s, it was not until 1962, when the unrelated 62 Group was formed in the 43 Group's image, that British fascists again encountered any significant privately organised street-level resistance.
+The 43 Group was voluntarily disbanded on 4 June 1950, as various Jewish organizations and influential individuals members considered that the immediate threat had passed.
+Although Mosley's Union Movement remained active throughout the 1950s, it was not until 1962, when Colin Jordan and his National Socialist Movement unfurled an enormous banner in Trafalgar Square bearing the words "Free Britain from Jewish Control" that former 43 group members formed the 62 Group in the former group's image and British fascists again encountered any significant privately organised street-level resistance.

 The overall effect of 43 Group is unclear.
 Morris Beckman argued that it was crucial in stopping a resurgence of fascism in post-war Britain.
 The 43 group was undoubtedly an inspiration to other militant anti-fascist groups such as the 62 Group and Anti-Fascist Action.